-- 14. An adjustor to the NIR target of the CBSL will be implemented to reflect changes in the CBSL's net position under foreign exchange forwards and swaps.
-Specifically, the NIR target of the CBSL will be adjusted downward by the outstanding value (i.e., receivables) on swaps and forwards.
-The CBSL's outstanding value (i.e., receivables) on swaps and forwards was \$97 million at end-December 2010.
-The NIR target of the CBSL will be adjusted downward by the outstanding value (i.e., receivables) on swaps and forwards up to a maximum \$600 million. - 15.
+- 7. An adjustor to the NIR target of the CBSL will be implemented to reflect changes in the CBSL's net position under foreign exchange forwards and swaps.
+Specifically, if the outstanding value on forwards and swaps is higher/lower than assumed under the program (Table 4), the NIR target of the CBSL will be adjusted upward/downward by the change in the outstanding value of forwards and swaps relative to the programmed level.
+The CBSL's outstanding value on swaps and forwards was \$782 million at February 29, 2012.
+The downward adjustment in the NIR target will be up to a maximum of \$600 million. - 8.
 The floor on NIR will be adjusted upward for any increase in Sri Lanka's allocation of Special Drawing Rights (SDR) from the IMF.
 Sri Lanka's SDR allocation at the time of approval of this arrangement amounted to SDR 70.868 million.